0x4248/notebook/source/content/01 Areas/Computer Science/1 Components of a computer/3 Types of Processor/Complex Instruction Set Computers.md

 ---
 # Complex Instruction Set Computers
 ***
-A complex instruction set computer uses a large instruction which allows programmers to write programs in as few lines of assembly.
+A complex instruction set computer uses a large instruction that allows programmers to write programs in as few lines of assembly code as possible.